WRITING A BLOG FOR CAP

 Other issues and tips

-If you are writing a blog on behalf of your organisation please check its approval process before you submit it to us.
+If writing a blog on behalf of your organisation please check its approval process before you submit it to us.
 It should still reflect the individual writer for maximum interest but an organisational blog still needs to respect (or at least not contradict) the organisation’s positions and priorities.

 Try to be direct, interesting and engaging about a topic.
 Blogs must not to be offensive.
 Passion and real interest in the subject of the blog can assist with making it interesting.
 Try to summarise the evidence or experience that informs your views - your main audience will be planners after all.